The Art of Writing

 Sinwar wrote this novel while incarcerated in Israeli prisons.
 He wrote in secret, of course, and in the dark; dozens of other inmates collaborated to copy and share passages, hiding them from their captors, so that they worked “like ants to bring it into the light.”

 The act of writing this novel was an act of resistance and fiction was Sinwar’s medium of choice to depict the daily reality of occupation and resistance.
-It fascinates me that we enter into a storyworld and along a narrative that is every bit as real as Sinwar’s own life and the lives of the people he knows in his family and community but there is something special about fiction and the way it works: it humanizes.
+It fascinates me that we enter into a storyworld and along a narrative that is every bit as real as Sinwar’s own life and the lives of the people in his family and community.
+Yet there is something special about fiction and the way it works: it humanizes.

 Recommended for courage and clarity